The Greeks

 | Rho (ρ) | Interest Rates | Cost of carry | Rho of 0.05 means option gains $5 if rates rise 1% |

-**1. Delta (Δ): Directional Risk** Delta tells you how much the option price will move for a $1 move in the stock.
+1. Delta (Δ): Directional Risk Delta tells you how much the option price will move for a $1 move in the stock.
 Call options have positive delta (0 to 1), while put options have negative delta (-1 to 0).
-It also roughly represents the probability the option will finish in-the-money.
-A delta of 0.50 suggests a 50% chance. **2.
-Gamma (Γ): Stability of Delta** Gamma measures how fast Delta changes.
-It is highest for at-the-money options near expiration.
-High negative Gamma (being short options) is risky because small price moves can drastically change your exposure, forcing you to hedge frequently. **3.
-Theta (Θ): Time Risk** Theta measures how much value an option loses each day as expiration approaches, assuming all else stays constant.
-Long options (buyers) have negative Theta (time works against them).
-Short options (sellers) have positive Theta (time works for them). **4.
-Vega (ν): Volatility Risk** Vega measures sensitivity to Implied Volatility (IV).
-When IV rises (often during market panic), option prices increase.
-Long options have positive Vega (benefit from rising volatility).
-Short options have negative Vega (hurt by rising volatility).
+It also serves as a rough proxy for the probability that the option will finish in-the-money.
+A delta of 0.50 suggests the market currently prices in a 50% chance the option will be profitable at expiration.
+2. Gamma (Γ): Stability of Delta Gamma measures the "second derivative"—how fast Delta changes as the stock moves.
+It is highest for at-the-money options that are near expiration.
+High positive Gamma is great for buyers as it "accelerates" profits during a move, but high negative Gamma is dangerous for sellers as it can cause losses to spiral out of control quickly.
+3. Theta (Θ): Time Risk Theta measures the "rent" you pay to hold an options position.
+It represents how much value an option loses each day as expiration approaches.
+Long options (buyers) always have negative Theta, meaning time is their enemy.
+Short options (sellers) have positive Theta, meaning they profit simply by the passage of time, provided the stock doesn't move too far against them.
+4. Vega (ν): Volatility Risk Vega measures the sensitivity to changes in Implied Volatility (IV).
+When uncertainty in the market increases, option premiums rise across the board.
+If you are "long Vega," you want the market to become more volatile or fearful.
+If you are "short Vega," you want the market to remain calm and stable.

 FAQs